Course

 - mathematics,

-- modern foreign language at basic level.
+- modern foreign language at a basic level.

 chemistry, physics, geography, computer science, mathematics.